-As of March 31, 2021, Hackensack Meridian Health (HMH) is “live” with OpenNotes, providing patients with free access to their visit notes through MyChart.
-HMH delayed its original OpenNotes launch date of December 15, 2020 due to Wave 2 of COVID-19.
+On March 31, 2021, Hackensack Meridian Health (HMH) went “live” with OpenNotes, providing patients with free access to their visit notes through MyChart.

 OpenNotes is a national initiative to make provider notes available to patients through MyChart.
 OpenNotes applies to notes written by anyone who contributes to the patient’s chart, including HMH and Hackensack Meridian Health Partners providers.
 If the note is available in Epic, it will be available to the patient.

 This resource page provides you with helpful information and resources related to OpenNotes.

 - It’s the right thing to do for our patients.
 99% of patients felt the same or better about their doctor after reading notes.
 Up to 87% of patients say it helps them feel more in control of their care and 85% of patients would select a provider based on their use of OpenNotes.

 - We become competitive with other local, regional and national health care providers who offer notes through MyChart.

 - High performing organizations already are meeting this standard.